Recipe Index » Course » Appetizers » Philly Cheesesteak Dip

 What is it about football that brings out such a bevvy of total comfort foods and other essential must haves to create that perfect environment for getting into the grid iron action?

-Kinda crazy to think about.
-The Civil War being the first spectator sport?
-I’m gonna choose to hope and believe that theory number 2 is actually the correct one.
+Kinda crazy to think about the Civil War being the first spectator sport.
+I’m gonna choose to believe that theory number 2 is actually the correct one.

 So the second scholastic school of thought (because yes, there are actually people out there who’ve studied the history of everything- including tailgating), is that it comes from the Fall harvest.